-FFIC announced a proposed merger with OceanFirst Financial Corp on December 29, 2025, while simultaneously showing strong operational turnaround with net income swinging from -$31.3M to +$18.9M.
+FFIC announced a proposed merger with OceanFirst Financial Corp on December 29, 2025, representing a significant strategic transaction that will combine the two banking organizations.

 Buyback activity reduced 55.6% — capital being redeployed elsewhere or cash conservation underway.